-More than one in 10 of faults experienced by dryer owners who took part in our survey told us that they'd had a problem with the drum on their tumble dryer.
+More than one in 10 of faults experienced by dryer owners who took part in our survey told us that they'd had a problem with the drum.

 One way that we can help to avoid drum problems is to never overfill the machine.
 By making sure that there's plenty of room inside for the clothes to tumble as they dry, we're helping to protect the drum while also giving our clothes the best chance of drying.

 Which? has a wealth of information on Britain's favourite brands.
 Every year, we ask Which? members to tell us about the home appliances they own – from how likely they would be to recommend a brand, to how reliable the products are once they get them home.

 This year 12,411 Which?
 Connect panel members and 5,011 members of the public told us about more than 75,000 individual products.
 We calculate a brand's customer score, fault rate and proportion replaced or repaired based on the results of our annual survey.
 Our surveys, combined with our extensive lab tests, mean that we can recommend the best tumble dryer for you to buy.